KRFOSS/kali-docs/installation/kali-linux-hard-disk-install/index.md

 ![13-finish-partitioning](kali-default-install-7.png)

-12. Configure network mirrors.
-Kali uses a central repository to distribute applications.
+12. Kali uses a central repository to distribute applications.
 You'll need to enter any appropriate proxy information as needed.

 ![14-networkmirror](kali-default-install-5.png)